+1 424 766 5955

 Stroll through the city with your private guide as you visit the grandiose flights of steps leading worshippers and tourists alike up to the ornately carved entrance doors of the churches, the roads open out into sweeping piazzas lined by palaces built in a stone of soft pink and golden yellow hues.

-A tour of Noto might start from the main square where to visit Palazzo Ducezio, Palazzo Vescovile, Palazzo Lanolina, the Church of San Domenico, and, of course, the town’s magnificent Cathedral to name but a few of the many buildings worth visiting in Noto.
+A tour of Noto might start from the main square, where to visit Palazzo Ducezio, Palazzo Vescovile, Palazzo Lanolina, the Church of San Domenico, and, of course, the town’s magnificent Cathedral, to name but a few of the many buildings worth visiting in Noto.

 Tour of Marzamemi